Mount Greylock: Geology

 Mount Greylock is part of the much larger Taconic Allochthon, a structure that migrated to its present position from 25 miles to the east.
 The rocks moved via thrust faulting, a tectonic process by which older rock is thrust over and above younger rock.

 More narrowly, the local massif is mostly "Greylock Schist," a term used by geologists starting in 1891 and much more recently, although the age of these rocks had been uncertain into the 1960s.
 This Ordovician schist is about 1,000 to 2,000 feet thick on Greylock and "consists of muscovite (sericite), chlorite, and quartz schist."
 It lies above a formation called "Bellows Pipe Limestone."
 This younger, underlying layer has been quarried on the lower slopes of the mountain.

-Successive episodes of ice-age glaciation rounded the mountain, leaving glacial erratics such as "Balanced Rock" on Greylock in Lanesborough.
+Successive episodes of ice-age glaciation rounded the mountain, leaving glacial erratics such as "Balance Rock" on Greylock in Lanesborough.

 The Laurentide Ice Sheet had covered the region up to a depth of one kilometer (or 3,281 feet).
 In melting, it formed Lake Bascom in the upper Hoosic Valley.

 The remains of lake beaches are evident at several places on the lowest slopes of Greylock.

 Geologists used Surface Exposure Dating in 2018 to measure the rate of Pleistocene de-glaciation of the region.
 This method offered data in support of a more rapid melting rate in New England compared with earlier estimates.